a-yu-relativity/oauth2-mvc/README.md

 MVC App demonstrating OAuth 2.0 code flow with Relativity

 ## How to Use
 First, create an OAuth2 Client in the Relativity UI.
 You may name it whatever you'd like, but make sure you select "Code" for the authorization flow.
+Also, make sure to white-list `http://localhost:49203/home/authorize` as a Redirect URL.

 [Creating an OAuth2 Client](https://help.relativity.com/9.6/Content/Relativity/Authentication/OAuth2_clients.htm#Creating)